Wyng Data and Security Primer

 What role does Wyng play with respect to consumer data?

-Brands use Wyng campaigns to engage with consumers in meaningful, authentic ways.
+Brands use Wyng to engage with consumers in meaningful, authentic ways.
 As part of that engagement, consumers may provide data to brands by participating in campaigns, submitting a form or sharing content with brands over social media.
-For example, to enter a contest, consumers may fill out and submit a form to the brand.
+For example, consumers may fill out and submit a form to the brand.

-The data that brands use Wyng to collect is first-party data – that is, data collected directly from consumers, with their consent.
+The data that brands use Wyng to collect is zero-party data – that is, data collected directly from consumers, with their consent.

 What data can brands collect with Wyng?